kubedb/cli/docs/guides/postgres/snapshot/archiving_to_s3.md

 namespace/demo created
 ```

+## Create PostgreSQL with Continuous Archiving

-Below is the Postgres object created with Continuous Archiving to backup WAL files to Amazon S3.
+For archiving, we need storage Secret, and storage backend information.
+Below is a Postgres object created with Continuous Archiving support to backup WAL files to Amazon S3.

 ```yaml
 apiVersion: kubedb.com/v1alpha1